 Where possible pursuant to law (i.e. outside the cases referred to in art.
 136 of the Consolidated Law on Banking), in cases of urgency the transaction may be approved, without prejudice to the prior opinion of the Committee, in accordance with the methods set forth in art.
 19.2 of the Articles of Association.
-To this end, the proposal illustrating the transaction must justify the reasons for such urgency, and shall be promptly sent by the relevant structure of the Company to the Corporate Bodies and Corporate Affairs Head Office Department..
-If there is a real need, the Corporate Bodies and Corporate Affairs Head Office Department may assess whether to call an urgent meeting of the Committee, taking into account the Committee's meetings calendar.
+To this end, the proposal illustrating the transaction must justify the reasons for such urgency, and shall be promptly sent by the relevant structure of the Company to the Corporate Bodies and Corporate Affairs.
+If there is a real need, Corporate Bodies and Corporate Affairs may assess whether to call an urgent meeting of the Committee, taking into account the Committee's meetings calendar.